Sahib-Aujla/wallet-generation/README.md

 This application replicates and creates solana wallets.
 It aims at replicating HD wallets to generatet key pairs.

+The key pairs generated are real wallets that could be used for transactions on solana blockchain.

 Feel free to modify the code for any improvements.

 Running the development server: